-Although it’s only the second largest loch in Scotland by surface area at 22 square miles (Loch Lomond takes first place for that), it’s by far the largest by volume.
+Although it’s only the second-largest loch in Scotland by surface area at 22 square miles (Loch Lomond takes first place for that), it’s by far the largest by volume.

-At its deepest point, the bed of the loch lies under 230 metres of water (beaten only by Loch Morar) which means that Loch Ness actually contains more fresh water than all the lakes of England and Wales combined.
+At its deepest point the bed of the loch lies under 230 metres of water (beaten only by Loch Morar) which means that Loch Ness actually contains more freshwater than all the lakes of England and Wales combined.

-About Loch Ness
+A guide to Loch Ness

 To understand how the legend of Nessie began you really have to visit the loch for yourself.

-There’s a definite otherworldly atmosphere at the place, especially when the frequent plumes of thick mist roll in from the steep banks that rise on either side of the loch’s shoreline.
+There’s a definite otherworldly atmosphere about the place, especially when the frequent plumes of thick mist roll in from the steep banks that rise on either side of the shoreline.
 Coupled with the peat-stained pitch-black water it’s not really surprising that the story of the mysterious, mythical creature has developed.

 The loch certainly isn’t shy of its fair share of creatures, and fishermen are drawn to the rich bounty of fish species that thrive in the cold and unpolluted water.
 Along with European Eels, Northern Pike and Atlantic Salmon there are Sea Trout and Brown Trout living alongside some very-infrequently seen otters.